Sage The Super Q Blender review: A premium blender worth the investment

 I also decided to try making a smoothie using the smaller blender using frozen bananas as the base.
 Unfortunately, this wasn’t quite as simple as the soup and I found I had to leave the bananas to defrost a little before blending as the frozen hard bananas blocked the blending blades and stopped them from moving when they were fresh out of the freezer.

 This jug however did work very well when blending a morning health shot.
 Each morning, we enjoy immunity-boosting shots made from turmeric, ginger, lemon and black pepper, but we found the cost of this did stack up when buying online in bulk.
-We’ve since canceled this subscription and began making our own which is a huge saving.
+We’ve since cancelled this subscription and began making our own which is a huge saving.

 With both blend jugs, it was very easy to secure and remove the lid and secure to the blender, even as someone who struggles to open jars!
 This is something I have struggled in the past with, so it was nice to use the blender without needing to ask for assistance when removing the lids.
 There were no accidents or spillages while using this blender which I was very impressed with as again, this hasn’t been the case with blenders I’ve used previously.